matter-labs/zksync-web-era-docs/docs/api/hardhat/plugins.md

 }
 networks: {
   hardhat: {
-    zksync: true
+    zksync: true  // enables zksync in hardhat local network }
 }
-}
 ```

 - `version` is a field with the version of the `zkvyper` compiler.
 Currently not used.
 - `compilerSource` indicates the compiler source and can be either `docker` or `binary` (recommended).
-If there's not a compiler binary already installed, the plugin will automatically download it.
+If there isnn't a compiler binary already installed, the plugin will automatically download it.
 If `docker` is used, you'd need to run Docker desktop in the background and provide both `dockerImage` and `tag` in the experimental section.
 - `compilerPath` is a field with the path to the `zkvyper` binary.
 By default, the binary in `$PATH` is used.
 If `compilerSource` is `docker`, this field is ignored.
 - `dockerImage` and `tag` make up the name of the compiler docker image.
 If `compilerSource` is `binary`, these fields are ignored.
 - `libraries` if your contract uses non-inlinable libraries as dependencies, they have to be defined here.
 Learn more about [compiling libraries here](./compiling-libraries.md)
 - `zksync` network option indicates whether zkvyper is enabled on a certain network. `false` by default.
+Useful for multichain projects in which you can enable `zksync` only for specific networks.

 ### Commands